sherpa/sherpa/docs/developer/index.rst

 Once everything looks good, you can do a final run of the entire test suite.
-A second option useful for develoment is ``--pdb`` which drops into the `interactive Python debugger <https://docs.python.org/3/library/pdb.html>`_ when a test fails so that you can move up and down the stac and inspect the value of individual variables.
+A second option useful for develoment is ``--pdb`` which drops into the `interactive Python debugger <https://docs.python.org/3/library/pdb.html>`_ when a test fails so that you can move up and down the stack and inspect the value of individual variables.

 The test suite can be sped up by running tests in parallel.
 After installing